carlos-a-g-h/aimgin-the-appimage-installer/README.md

 ### Requirements

 The requirements depend on how much you want to do.
-If you want the full experience, install "yad" (for a GUI instead of a TUI), "wget" (to grab files from the internet using the UI) and "squashfs-tools" (for dealing with SQUASHFS files)
+If you want the full experience, install "yad" (for a GUI instead of a TUI), "wget" (to grab apps from the internet using the UI) and "squashfs-tools" (for dealing with SQUASHFS files)

 ### Simple installation and usage instructions